spapas/spapas.github.io/content/wagtail-tutorial.md

 Where to go from here
 ---------------------

-You are now ready to start adding more pages to your blog, adding functionality to it (don't forget that everything is just Django modes and templates so you can change it at will), or even creating a completely different kind of site by adding other Page types.
+You are now ready to start adding more pages to your blog, adding functionality to it (don't forget that everything is just Django models and templates so you can change it at will), or even creating a completely different kind of site by adding other Page types.
 For a more complete site with lots of examples please check
 [wagtaildemo].
 There is
 no complete documentation yet however you can